Direct Edge to contest Nasdaq plan to aid Facebook clients

-NEW YORK (Reuters) - Bill O‘Brien, chief executive of exchange operator Direct Edge, on Thursday called Nasdaq OMX’s plans to compensate clients for its mishandling of Facebook’s initial public offering an illegal move and a challenge to the industry.
+NEW YORK, June 7 (Reuters) - Bill O‘Brien, chief executive of exchange operator Direct Edge, on Thursday called Nasdaq OMX’s plans to compensate clients for its mishandling of Facebook’s initial public offering an illegal move and a challenge to the industry.

 “It was a shameless attempt to basically turn an investor confidence-eroding event into a competitive advantage,” O‘Brien told analysts at a Sandler O‘Neill conference on exchanges and brokerage.
 “We’re going to vigorously contest it.”